hinzka/52blendshapes-for-VRoid-face/README.md

 The data was created for the purpose of research and sharing of facial expressions.
 Please feel free to use it as a source data to copy to other VRoid models.

+There are male and female body models available.
+Please download the model you want to use.